Philip Ober: Post-acting career

 He retired from acting and went into the U.S. diplomatic service, serving as consular agent to the U.S. consul in Puerto Vallarta, Mexico.

 Personal life

-Ober's uncle was American naturalist and writer Frederick A. Ober.

-Ober was married to the former Phyllis Roper.
+Ober's uncle was American naturalist and writer Frederick A. Ober. and was married to the former Phyllis Ober.

 On August 12, 1941, Ober married actress Vivian Vance.
-They divorced in 1959.
+Ober was known for being physically and emotionally abusive towards Vance, and the two eventually divorced in 1959.

 Ober's third marriage was to Jane Westover; they were married from 1961 until Ober's death in 1982.

 Death

-Although many sources report that Ober died of a heart attack in Mexico City at the age of 80, Associated Press obituaries quote a hospital spokesperson that Ober died of lung cancer at Santa Monica Hospital in Santa Monica, California, on September 13, 1982.
+Although many sources report that Ober died of a heart attack in Mexico City at the age of 80, Associated Press obituaries quote a hospital spokesperson stating Ober died of lung cancer at Santa Monica Hospital in Santa Monica, California, on September 13, 1982.
 The California Death Index and Social Security Death Index substantiate this information.